 Amherst Freshman Profile

-Amherst’s Report to Secondary Schools has tons of information about enrollment, which you’ll probably be interested in to get a feel for what your classmates will be like.
+Amherst’s Admission and Enrollment Statistics have tons of information about enrollment, which you’ll probably be interested in to get a feel for what your classmates will be like.

 Here are some of the highlights: